Academic Calendar 2025/26

 Program continuance

-Students in the Bachelor of Social Work degree must maintain a program GPA of 2.67 throughout their program and achieve a grade of C (2.00) or better in all HSER and SOWK courses to continue in the program, including the field placement.
+Students in the Bachelor of Social Work degree must maintain a program GPA of 2.67 while enrolled in the program.

 Graduation requirements